Contents

 1. After opening the project in Xcode click on the project from the left sidebar and you will see multiple options in the workspace.

-2. Select info tab which is info.plist
+2. Select the info tab which is info.plist

-3. Click on the plus button to add a permission key “Privacy-Camera Usage Description” and a value that will be visible when permission dialog pops up.
+3. Click on the plus button to add a permission key “Privacy-Camera Usage Description” and a value that will be visible when the permission dialog pops up.

 Code to Make a Barcode and QR Code Scanner using Camera in React Native